kartoza/sawps/docs/src/user/manual/filters.md

 ### 5. Year Range Filter
 - **Filter Description:** This filter allows users to narrow down data based on a specified year range.
-- **Usage:** Set a range of years to view data within that timeframe.
+- **Usage:** Set a range of years to view data within that time frame.
 For example, selecting a range of "2010-2020" will display data recorded between 2010 and 2020.

     ## Year filter
     ![Year filter](./img/Year_filter.png)

-    1. **Year range bar**: This is the bar which is used for settign the year range.
+    1. **Year range bar**: This is the bar which is used for setting the year range.

-    2. **From**: Input field for the from (starting)year value.
+    2. **From**: Input field for the from (starting) year value.

-    3. **To**: Input field for the to (ending)year value.
+    3. **To**: Input field for the to (ending) year value.

 ### 6. Spatial Filter
 - **Filter Description:** This filter allows users to filter data based on spatial information.